Skip to content

 Tooth pain MercedToothache dentist MercedWhat to do for tooth pain Merced

-After a root canal or significant tooth decay, a dental crown may be recommended to restore the tooth's function and appearance.
-Crowns are custom-made and can be composed of various materials, including porcelain or metal.
-Discuss with your dentist which type of crown suits your needs best.
-If you have a broken tooth, a crown might be necessary to prevent further damage.
+After a root canal or significant decay, a crown restores the tooth's strength and shape.
+Crowns are custom-made from materials like porcelain or metal, and your dentist will recommend the right type for the tooth.
+If you've got a broken tooth, a crown is often what prevents further damage.

 When to seek care